mayer79/missRanger/README.md

 Between the iterative model fitting, it offers the option of using predictive mean matching.
 This firstly avoids the imputation with values not present in the original data (like a value 0.3334 in a 0-1 coded variable).
 Secondly, predictive mean matching tries to raise the variance in the resulting conditional distributions to a realistic level.
 This would allow e.g. to do multiple imputation when repeating the call to missRanger().
+Package `mice` utilizes the `randomForest` package with only ten trees as default.

 Please check the help `?missRanger` for how to call the function and to see all options.